In a cave at En Gedi, David spares Saul’s life. UPDATED.

 VERSE 6.
 He said to his men, “The LORD forbid that I should do this thing to my lord, the LORD’s anointed, to stretch out my hand against him, since he is the LORD’s anointed.”

 the LORD’s anointed.
 David had a grossly-exaggerated sense of God’s calling of Saul.
-It leads David to make tactical errors.
+For that reason, David makes tactical errors.

 Back in the days of the prophet Samuel, the LORD God told the nation over and over again that it was NOT his will for them to have a king.